Torque values; BMW Airhead Motorcycles

 changing, without notice, head sizes of bolts:

 BMW is shipping parts that are NO LONGER cadmium plated due to European environmental rules.
 These non-plated parts tend to RUST!
-These parts are completely safe at the original specified torque as used with cadmium plated parts.
+These parts are completely safe at the original specified torque as used with cadmium plated parts, assuming the original specs used are in Nm.
 Try to obtain old original parts...in most instances the part numbers are the same, and the dealership might have the cadmium plated ones in the box...ASK.
+SOME of these parts need anti-seize, be cautious.

 BMW literature errors...often carried forward into Clymers and Haynes books: